elai950/AlertToast/README.md

 AlertToast(type: .loading, title: Optional(String), subTitle: Optional(String))
 ```

-You can add many `.presentAlert` on a single view.
+You can add many `.toast` on a single view.

 ## 📖 Article